CNNs for JPEGs: A Study in Computational Cost

 \subsection{Ablation Studies}

 Our ablation studies were conducted on a subset of the ImageNet dataset.
-The initial experiments had the objective of validating our handcrafted approach, the FBS technique, testing different coefficient ranges, image resolution and JPEG quality.
+The initial experiments had the objective of validating our handcrafted approachs, the FBS technique, testing different coefficient ranges, image resolution, JPEG quality and chroma subsampling schemes.
 For this, we evaluated our methods on the coarse grained classification difficulty of the subset.
 We started by testing different ranges of DCT coefficients to analyse which one contain the most relevant information.
 For this, we selected 32 coefficients from each color channel with four different strategies: Selecting the lowest (coefficients 1 to 32), median (coefficients 17 to 48), highest (coefficients 33 to 64) and extremes frequencies (coefficients 1 to 16 and 49 to 64).
 The results can be seen in Table~\ref{tab:accranges}.

 The best performing strategy was selecting the lowest frequency coefficients, the second and third best were selecting the extreme and median frequencies, respectively, both including some coefficients from the lowest frequencies, while selecting only the highest frequencies was the worse strategy.
 These results indicate that our initial hypothesis, that higher frequency information has little visual effect on the image, was correct.
 For this reason, selecting the lowest frequency coefficients is the best strategy, and was used in all other experiments with the FBS method.